GeraldFreis/GeoInsight3D/README.md

     Neara's 3D infrastructure visualisation efforts.

 ### CSV Format:
-CSV files must be in the format of:
+CSV files must be in the typical LIDAR format of:
 X,Y,Z,Intensity

 With values similar to